From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Conclusion

 The findings reveal a strong lock-in effect for all programmes in the first year.
-For the sample of permanent residents, the findings indicate that, on average, the programmes have mixed effects in the medium term regarding employment and earnings.
+For the sample of permanent residents, the findings indicate that, on average, the programmes have mixed effects in the medium-term regarding employment and earnings.
 The Temporary Wage Subsidy programme is the only one demonstrating positive and significant effects.
-In the sample of individuals with a temporary residence permit the average effects on employment in the medium term are positive and significant for all the programmes.
-The heterogeneity analysis, conducted on the cumulative earnings in the third year, reveals that programmes are more effective for individuals with lower educational attainment or a place of origin outside the European Union or Switzerland.
-The results align with findings from \cite{cockx2023priority} in Belgium, but they are extended to "long-term" immigrants, which present more similar characteristics to the native Swiss population.
-By analysing balanced heterogeneous treatment effects, the results suggest that the effect of heterogeneity is most likely driven by education, origin, and employment history rather than merely being correlated to these factors.
+In the sample of individuals with a temporary residence permit the average effects on employment in the medium-term are positive and significant for all the programmes.
+The heterogeneity analysis, conducted on the cumulative earnings in the third year, reveals that programmes are more effective for individuals with a place of origin outside the European Union or Switzerland.
+The results align with findings from \cite{cockx2023priority} in Belgium, but they are extended to ``long-term'' immigrants, which present more similar characteristics to the native Swiss population.
+By analysing balanced heterogeneous treatment effects, the results suggest that the effect heterogeneity for Temporary Wage Subsidies is most likely driven by education, origin, and employment history rather than merely being correlated to these factors.
 We do not detect significant heterogeneity in any dimension in the sample of recent immigrants, most probably due to the relatively small sample size.
 Finally, by using policy learning methods, it can be concluded that increasing the share of individuals eligible for Temporary Wage Subsidies would improve the employment duration by up to half a month in the third year after the start of the first programme.
-However, if capacity constraints limit eligibility for Wage Subsidies at the observed levels, improvements in caseworker allocations can still be achieved following the allocations suggested by the deeper decision trees in the sample of permanent residents.
+However, if capacity constraints limit eligibility for Wage Subsidies at the observed levels, improvements in caseworker allocations can still be achieved for permanent residents following the allocations suggested by deeper sequential decision trees.

 This paper faces some limitations.
 Due to low participation rates in some programmes, aggregate programme categories had to be constructed.
 Consequently, small-scale programmes tailored to specific sub-populations cannot be evaluated, as it is impossible to construct credible counterfactuals.
 Finally, only a partial solution to the dynamic assignment problem by predicting the pseudo-start dates is provided.
 A promising future research avenue to alleviate this issue would be to extend the approach proposed by \citet{van2022long} to causal machine learning estimation.